What makes a cleaning product 'green'? What are the benefits of switching to green cleaners?

-- Green Seal Certified - Independent, third-party certification ensures the products live up to their green claims.
-Visit Green Seal's website to find certified products.
+- Certified by Green Seal, UL ECOLOGO or UL GREENGUARD - Independent, third-party certification ensures green products live up to their claims.
+Learn more about ecolabels below.

-- Concentrated – Ready-to-use cleaners are 90 percent water.
+- Concentrated with clear dilution instructions – Ready-to-use cleaners are 90 percent water.
 Buying concentrated cleaners prevents packaging waste.
-Make sure the cleaning staff understands the product is concentrated and knows how to handle it safely.
+However, proper dilution is key to a product’s safety.
+Learn more.

 - Non-toxic – Avoid products that have a danger, warning or caution label.